TutorialStrategiesPrivacy PolicyTerms of ServiceAbout

 Square Intersection

-When a suspect has only two possible positions and they form a square pattern, you can eliminate intersections.
+When a character has only two possible positions and they form a square pattern, you can eliminate intersections.

 BeforeSquare Intersection before 1